lkv971/lkv971/README.md

 - 👋 Hi, I’m @lkv971,

 I'm passionate about data analytics and engineering, with a strong focus on transforming raw data into meaningful insights.
-I enjoy working with SQL, Power BI, and Microsoft Fabric (Synapse Data Engineering) to create efficient data pipelines and visually compelling dashboards.
+I enjoy working with SQL, Power BI, and Microsoft Fabric to create efficient data pipelines and visually compelling dashboards.

 🔧 **Skills:**
 - **SQL**: Proficient in writing complex queries and managing database structures.